hussaine1/Calculator/README.md

 # Python-Calculator

 Calculator coded in python.
-Will use OOP concepts to make a simple calculator
+Will use OOP concepts to make a simple calculator. ding dong

 ## Version 1